open-ephys/gui-docs/source/Tutorials/Data-Synchronization.rst

 Loading and Processing
 ######################

-First, read the `Binary Format Docs <https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/Binary-format.html>`__.
-Synchronized data streams written to disk will contain an additional :code:`synchronized_timestamps.npy` file alongside the :code:`timestamps.npy` file.
+As of GUI v0.6.x, synchronized timestamps for the `Binary Format <https://open-ephys.github.io/gui-docs/User-Manual/Recording-data/Binary-format.html>`__ are written to :code:`timestamps.npy`, while the original sample numbers for each stream are found in :code:`sample_numbers.npy`.

-The :code:`synchronized_timestamps.npy` file contains one float timestamp (in seconds) for every integer timestamp (in sample number) found in the corresponding :code:`timestamps.npy` file.
-The :code:`synchronized_timestamps.npy` file provides a common time base to which timestamps belonging to the corresponding stream are mapped to.
+The :code:`timestamps.npy` for continuous, events, and spike data contains one float timestamp (in seconds) for every integer timestamp (in sample number) found in the corresponding :code:`sample_numbers.npy` file.
+The :code:`timestamps.npy` file provides a common time base to which timestamps belonging to the corresponding stream are mapped to.

-Events detected in a synchronized stream will only save their timestamps as sample numbers since acquisition started.
-For example, an event that occurred at sample number :code:`405012` will correspond to the continuous sample that occurred at timestamp :code:`405012`, which can then be mapped back to the common time base timestamp in the :code:`synchronized_timestamps.npy` file.

-For spike data, the values in :code:`spike_times.npy` represent the sample index at which the spike occurred, relative to the beginning of the :code:`continuous.dat` file.
-To get the actual timestamp at which the spike occurred, you must add the first timestamp from :code:`timestamps.npy` in the corresponding continuous data stream the spike was detected in.
-Again, that timestamp can be mapped back to the common time base timestamp in the :code:`synchronized_timestamps.npy` file.

-More information regarding offline analysis can be found `here <https://github.com/open-ephys/open-ephys-python-tools/tree/main/open_ephys/analysis>`__ for Python tools and `here <https://github.com/open-ephys/open-ephys-matlab-tools/tree/master/open_ephys/analysis>`__ for Matlab tools.
+For streams that were not synchronized online, you can compute common timestamps in seconds offline using the equations described above.
+This procedure is implemented in `this package <https://github.com/open-ephys/open-ephys-python-tools/tree/main/open_ephys/analysis>`__ for Python and `this library <https://github.com/open-ephys/open-ephys-matlab-tools/tree/master/open_ephys/analysis>`__ for Matlab.

 Questions?
 ###########